Ian Yuill: Political career

 Yuill was elected to represent the Auchinyell division of the former Grampian Regional Council on 5 May 1994 and subsequently to represent the Morningside ward of the then newly created Aberdeen City Council on 6 April 1995.

 He has continued to represent the same general area of Aberdeen through a number of ward name and ward boundary changes and currently represents the Airyhall/Broomhill/Garthdee ward.
 He was most recently re-elected in May 2022.

-On 18 May 2022 Yuill was appointed Co-Leader of Aberdeen City Council as part of a Partnership Agreement between the Liberal Democrats and SNP to form a coalition to control the Council.
+On 18 May 2022 Yuill was appointed Co-Leader of Aberdeen City Council as part of a Partnership Agreement between the Liberal Democrats and the Scottish National Party (SNP) to form a coalition to lead the Council.

+Other electoral activity

+Yuill was the Liberal Democrat candidate in Dundee East at the 1992 general election, where he came fourth with 1,725 votes (4.05%).

-Yuill stood for election to the Scottish Parliament in 1999 (North East Scotland Region) and again in 2021 (Aberdeen South and North Kincardine constituency and North East Scotland Region).
+Yuill stood for election to the Scottish Parliament in the 1999 election, being an unsuccessful candidate on the North East Scotland regional list.

+He later ran in the Aberdeen South constituency at the 2001 general election.
+Yuill took second place with 10,308 votes (27.9%), while the incumbent Labour MP, Anne Begg, was returned with an increased majority.

-He also stood for the Aberdeen South UK Parliament constituency in the 2001 election, but was defeated by the Scottish Labour candidate Anne Begg.
-He again stood for Aberdeen South in the 2019 UK general election.
-The constituency was won by SNP candidate Stephen Flynn.
+He again stood for Aberdeen South in the 2019 general election, where he finished in third place with 11% of the vote.
+On that occasion, the constituency was won by SNP candidate Stephen Flynn, who took the seat from the Conservatives.

+At the 2021 Scottish Parliament election, Yuill ran in Aberdeen South and North Kincardine, and the North East Scotland Region.On the constituency vote, he received 2,889 votes (7.4%), taking fourth place.

+On the regional list, the Liberal Democrats' share of the vote dropped by 1% to 18,051 votes (5%), which saw the party lose their seat.Yuill had been placed fourth on the party list.